 Spurring a national conversation

-With support from Yale University, the MacArthur Foundation, and a network of local partners including COA Youth & Family, the South Chicago Christian Center, and the Milwaukee Fatherhood Initiative, Shared_Studios has set up a network of Portals across America with the goal amplifying and archiving the personal narratives and voices of individuals and communities directly affected by police violence
+With support from Yale University, the MacArthur Foundation, and a network of local partners, Shared_Studios has set up a network of Portals across America with the goal amplifying and archiving the personal narratives and voices of individuals and communities directly affected by police violence

 Over an 18 month research period, our Portals in Newark, Chicago, Milwaukee, Los Angeles, Baltimore and Mexico City invite people from all walks of life to discuss their experiences with the criminal justice system.
 Connecting heavily policed communities to one another has been deeply revealing, cathartic and powerful.
-Now we are expanding the dialogues further, from wealthy suburbs and tech hubs to the inside of a prison.

 Providing a microphone to heavily policed communities

 Portals gives the microphone to places like the Amani neighborhood in Milwaukee, a place where only one-third of men have not been confined in a cell.

 Forming bridges between communities facing similar challenges

 Portals act as a bridge to other communities.
 It empowers residents through encouraging cross-community dialogues.
 It takes a difficult topic of policing, so often the source of trauma, stigma, joblessness, and community destabilization, and turns it into a space for ideas, activism, shared meaning, and resistance.

 Transforming visions of what is possible

 The positive/transformative potential of Portals has been on full display in the neighborhoods that have a Portal.
 Residents have a space to share ideas across communities, they come to see their experience as linked to strangers in neighborhoods many miles away, and they come to feel they are heard and have ownership over this issues that dog their lives.